scality/Guidelines/CONTRIBUTING.md

 ### Development Guidelines

-With his own `WIP` branch, contributor A can now manage the branch's code as he wishes, as the branch is his own responsibility, within the constraints of the project.
+With his own branch, contributor A can now manage the branch's code as he wishes, as the branch is his own responsibility, within the constraints of the project.
 These constraints include: